web-infra-dev/rsbuild/packages/document/docs/en/guide/optimization/optimize-bundle.md

 When it is clear that third-party dependencies do not require additional polyfill, you can set [output.polyfill](/en/api/config-output.html#outputpolyfill) to `usage`.

-In `usage` mode, Builder analyzes the syntax used in the source code and injects the required polyfill code on demand to reduce the size of polyfill.
+In `usage` mode, Rsbuild analyzes the syntax used in the source code and injects the required polyfill code on demand to reduce the size of polyfill.

 ```js
 export default {